reshama/git-intro-workshop1-lpnyc/git_0_intro.md

 ## Remotes
 Remotes are copies of a repo on another computer **(or on a service like Github)**

-We will use 2 remotes in this course:
+Example:
 * `upstream` [organization repo]
 * `origin`   [your forked repo]

 ## Branches
-Branching means you diverge from the main line of development and continue to do work without messing with that main line.
+Branching means you diverge from the main line of development and continue to do work without changing the main line.